3.6 Customizing COS Data Calibration

 - Update the input data file headers (including reference file names).

 - Set the calibration switches in the headers of the raw data files to perform the needed steps.
-The default calibration switches are listed in Table 2.15.
+The default calibration switches are listed in Table 2.16 and Table 2.17.

 - Update the input association files if changing files to be included.